indrekots/indrekots.github.io/_posts/articles/2015-12-20-service-wont-start-when-using-the-service-utility.md

 >service runs a System V init script or upstart job in as predictable an environment as possible, removing most environment variables and with the current working directory set to /.

 After some time spent on debugging I discovered that the user `mule` did not have a shell.
 It was set to `/bin/false`.
-The `-m` flag for `su` preserves the environment, so when I called `/etc/init.d/mule start` the `SHELL` environment variable was set and passed down to `su`.
+The `-m` flag for `su` preserves the environment, so when I called `/etc/init.d/mule start` the `SHELL` environment variable was set from my current session and passed down to `su`.

+>The `SHELL` variable describes the shell that will be interpreting any commands you type in.
+In most cases, this will be bash by default, but other values can be set if you prefer other options.

 Conversely, when calling `service mule start` the environment is cleaned.
 Therefore the environment did not contain a `SHELL` variable and the user `mule` did not have a shell as well.
 So it seems no command was executed.

+This issue got resolved when I added the following lines to the init script.

+{% highlight bash %}
+# Set shell
+SHELL=/bin/bash
+{% endhighlight %}

+Now there is a shell which can interpret commands and Mule starts up fine when using the `service` utility.